-On the last day of the 19th Convention, delegates voted on Convention Resolutions, and elected the new CIU National Executive, Human Rights Representative, Young Workers Representative, and Alternates:
+On the last day of the 20th Convention, delegates continued working on Convention business, and elected the 2023-2026 CIU National Executive, Human Rights Representative, Young Worker Representative, and Alternates:

 - National Human Rights Representative Murray Star (acclaimed)

 - Alternate National Human Rights Representative John Bay (acclaimed)

 - National Young Worker Representative Kevin Kerr (acclaimed)

 - Alternate National Young Worker Representative Janmie Gunawardena (acclaimed)

 Congratulations to all!

 From left to right: Alternate National Young Worker Representative Janmie Gunawardena, National Young Worker Representative Kevin Kerr, 4th National Vice-President Gus Kontogianis, 3rd National Vice-President Yanniv Waknine, National President Mark Weber, 1st National Vice-President Rick Savage, 2nd National Vice-President Brea Baresinkoff, National Human Rights Representative Murray Star, Alternate National Human Rights Representative John Bay.

 See photos of the last day of Convention below (or the main photo feed here) and follow us online with the hashtag #ciusdi2023!